Need Help Planning Your Visit to Plumas County? Call 530-280-7187

 Bear Hunting

 Plumas County ranks among the top five in the state for annual bear harvests.
-The Department of Fish and Game issues tags for California black bear by a quota system.
+The Department of Fish and Game issues tags for California black bears by a quota system.

 Deer Hunting

-The deer hunting spreads throughout the county in three main zones: D3, X6a-b and C4.
+Deer hunting spreads throughout the county in three main zones: D3, X6a-b, and C4.
 Hunters must draw for a limited number of tags in the highly-prized X zones.
 Both X zones are toward the eastern end of Plumas County and on into Lassen County.

 Bird and Waterfowl

-Bird and waterfowl hunters can have a field day as well in Plumas County.
-There is some tremendous mountain quail hunting, especially during the first week of opener.
-The season begins in fall and extends through January.
+Bird and waterfowl hunters can also have a field day in Plumas County.
+There is some tremendous mountain quail hunting, especially during the first week of the opener.
+The season begins in the fall and extends through January.

-Sportsmen should check their Department of Fish and Game booklets for the boundaries of these zones and for season opening dates.
-Or visit DFG’s web site.
+Sportsmen should check their Department of Fish and Game booklets for the boundaries of these zones and season opening dates.
+Or visit DFG’s website.

 Shooting Ranges